-(Information as of September 30, 2006 and for the nine months ended September 30, 2005 and 2006 is Unaudited)
+(Information as of September 30, 2006 and for the nine months ended September 30, 2005 and 2006 is Unaudited) (In thousands of dollars, except share and per share amounts)

 Subsequent to the cancellation and termination of all outstanding stock options in connection with the stock awards in May 2005 as discussed in Note 13, there has been no subsequent issuance of stock options.
 Consequently, there are no dilutive stock options affecting periods subsequent to the year ended December 31, 2005.